The National Redress Scheme – Selling Abuse Victims Short

 The pitfalls that may arise are:

-• Payments offered are almost always a modicum of what could be achieved in making a claim through the Courts.
+- Payments offered are almost always a modicum of what could be achieved in making a claim through the Courts.
 Some payments are just plain insulting.

-• Claimants are not offered independent legal advice as to the nature of the contract they are entering into under the Scheme.
+- Claimants are not offered independent legal advice as to the nature of the contract they are entering into under the Scheme.
 This is a disgrace, and would be unenforceable under a normal commercial contractual agreement.

-• Claimants are often at a great disadvantage as to their understanding of the process and what it entails.
+- Claimants are often at a great disadvantage as to their understanding of the process and what it entails.
 This is a sophisticated contract drawn up by experts, to be agreed to by those the least able to comprehend it.

-• Once a claimant has agreed to the Redress Scheme undertaking and have been paid, they are forever barred from taking further action under a civil suit.
+- Once a claimant has agreed to the Redress Scheme undertaking and have been paid, they are forever barred from taking further action under a civil suit.
 They are contracted out of the right to further claim.

-• Often claimants have issues of substance abuse and addiction making them vulnerable to a quick payout regardless of the amount.
+- Often claimants have issues of substance abuse and addiction making them vulnerable to a quick payout regardless of the amount.

-• The top payout amount achievable under the Scheme is $150,000, (for the worst case scenario and rarely achieved), the average payout for cases of serious abuse is said to be $80,000, many are well below this amount.
+- The top payout amount achievable under the Scheme is $150,000 (for the worst-case scenario and rarely achieved); the average payout for cases of serious abuse is said to be $80,000; many are well below this amount.

-• While not counted as income, payments under the scheme are counted as assets and may affect Centrelink payments.
+- While not counted as income, payments under the scheme are counted as assets and may affect Centrelink payments.

 We were recently distressed to hear of one victim who was approached through social media to apply to the National Redress Scheme, which they then in ignorance, proceeded to do.
-They wound up getting $7,000 nett, hardly a worthwhile outcome compared to a claim estimated to be in the hundreds of thousands.
+They wound up getting $7,000 nett, which is hardly a worthwhile outcome compared to a claim estimated to be in the hundreds of thousands.
 They are now forever prevented from making that claim

 So what is the process and comparative result if you make a claim through the courts?

-Firstly, be assured that taking an action through the court system does not mean you have to go to hearing and appear in Court.
+Firstly, be assured that taking an action through the court system does not mean you have to go to the hearing and appear in Court.
 Virtually all claims are settled prior to any hearing, and issues of confidentiality are always respected and adhered to.

 Compensation itself is based on such things as

-• the history of the individual,
+- the history of the individual,

-• the lack of educational opportunities that may have occurred due to the abuse,
+- the lack of educational opportunities that may have occurred due to the abuse,

-• the difference between potential average weekly earnings compared with what was achieved by the individual, and
+- the difference between potential average weekly earnings compared with what was achieved by the individual and

-• the historical aspirations of the claimant as a point of comparison.
+- the historical aspirations of the claimant as a point of comparison.

 This process establishes an estimation of past and future economic loss over a person’s total working life.
 This is then added to the pain and suffering of the victim, both at the time and over the subsequent years, as well as past and future medical expenses.